maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Error messages and guard clauses in PRTs
 2. Formative PRTs should score as normal and then ignore the score later.
 (For testing)
+3. Remove all "cte" code from Maxima - mostly install.

 ## Maxima side PRTs.